carsongross/ronin/Controller-Arguments.md

 For array parameters, an array is created automatically.
 Elements in the array are specified in the URL using standard array notation, e.g.
 "`names[0]=Bob&names[1]=Fred`".
-If the parameter is an array of entity types, each value specified in this way is passed to `fromID()` to retrieve the appropriate element.
+If the parameter is an array of entity types, each value specified in this way is passed to `fromId()` to retrieve the appropriate element.

 Complex parameters make it very easy to create an HTML form for creating or